Jersey Shore shark attacks of 1916: Incidents and victims

-Between July 1 and 12, 1916, five people were attacked along the coast of New Jersey by sharks; only one of the victims survived.
+Between July 1 and 12, 1916, five people were attacked along the coast of New Jersey by sharks; only one of the victims survived—a child.
 The first major attack occurred on Saturday, July 1 at Beach Haven, a resort town established on Long Beach Island off the southern coast of New Jersey.
 Charles Epting Vansant, 23, of Philadelphia, was on vacation at the Engleside Hotel with his family.
 Before dinner, Vansant decided to take a quick swim in the Atlantic with a Chesapeake Bay Retriever that was playing on the beach.
 Shortly after entering the water, Vansant began shouting.
 Bathers believed he was calling to the dog, but a shark was actually biting Vansant's legs.
 He was rescued by lifeguard Alexander Ott and bystander Sheridan Taylor, who claimed the shark followed him to shore as they pulled the bleeding Vansant from the water.
 Vansant's left thigh was stripped of its flesh; he bled to death on the manager's desk of the Engleside Hotel at 6:45 PM.